Dual Law-Environment Degree Program

 Vermont Law School is an independent, private law school that emphasizes the public service roles of lawyers.
 Located in the central Vermont town of South Royalton, the school offers a comprehensive curriculum in environmental law and policy.

-In addition to other activities, the Center is the institutional base for dual law-environment students.
+The Center is the institutional base for dual law-environment students.
 Regardless of your home law school, the Center provides research, educational, career development, and social opportunities for students enrolled in the joint program.

 For more information contact the Center’s associate director, Josh Galperin, with questions: (203) 432 3123 or email@example.com.